 Date:

 PARENT/SPECTATOR

 - Do not force an unwilling child to participate in sport.

 - Remember that children participate in Touch Rugby for their own enjoyment, not yours!

 - Respect the match official's decisions

 - Encourage players to play by the rules and to respect opposition players and officials.

 - Respect all players involved in a game and respect their efforts.

 - Participate in positive cheering that encourages all the players in the team

-Developed to the New Co.

 Parent/Spectator Name:

 Signed:

 Date:

-VOLUNTEER AND ADMINISTRATION

 VOLUNTEER AND ADMINISTRATOR

 - Ensure that the club is managed and that all activities are supervised by appropriately qualified staff recruited through the appropriate process and selection checks.

 - Ensure that all staff understand and adhere to the Code of Conduct.

 - Ensure that all equipment and facilities meet safety standards.

 - Encourage all participants to remember that sport is enjoyed for its own sake

 Volunteer/Administrator Name:

 Signed:

 Date: